Greg Monroe

-Gregory Keith Monroe Jr. (born June 4, 1990) is an American professional basketball player for Osos de Manatí of the Baloncesto Superior Nacional (BSN).
+Gregory Keith Monroe Jr. (born June 4, 1990) is an American former professional basketball player who is a player development coach for the New Orleans Pelicans of the National Basketball Association (NBA).
 He was drafted by the Detroit Pistons in the 2010 NBA draft with the seventh overall pick and became the last Pistons player to wear the number 10 jersey, as the Pistons retired the number for Dennis Rodman in 2011.
 In his freshman season at Georgetown University, Monroe was named Big East Rookie of the Year.

 High school career

 Monroe attended Helen Cox High School in Harvey, Louisiana.
 As a senior in 2007–08, he was named a McDonald's All-American and earned Parade All-America first team honors after averaging 21.0 points and 14.0 rebounds per game.

 Considered a five-star recruit by Rivals.com, Monroe was listed as the No. 1 power forward and the No. 8 player in the nation in 2008.